- What is the Adobe Creativity Scholarships program?

 Q: Who is eligible to apply?

-A: This scholarship is open to students who will be pursuing undergraduate college/university studies during the 2020-21 academic year.
+A: This scholarship is open to students who will be pursuing any year of their undergraduate college/university studies during the 2020-21 academic year.
+The application is open to students from any country in the world.

 Applicants must be planning to enroll in an accredited college/university degree or certificate program in a creative field or in a field through which they will use creativity as a force for positive social change.
 Applicants do not need to be accepted into a program at the time of application, but if selected for a scholarship, proof of acceptance will be required before scholarship funds can be sent.